EsadCetiner/Secure-Nginx-Config/README.md

 ``include /etc/nginx/hide-error-pages.conf;``

-To include some basic security headers add this to your virtual hosts file
+To add some basic security headers add this to your virtual hosts file

+``include /etc/nginx/configurations/security-headers.conf;``